This glossary provides further details about many of the commonly found terms used in Click & Drop.

-An order contains the name and address details of the recipient of your letter or parcel.
+An order contains the name and address details of the recipient of your letter or parcel, and each order has a unique shipping label.
 Orders can be downloaded from various channels, can be imported into Click & Drop via spreadsheet, or can be created manually for one-off shipments.

 A shipping rule is an customisable setting that automatically assigns a postage service to your orders depending on criteria you set.

 A service is a postage product you can attach to an order e.g. Royal Mail Signed For® 1st Class.